Adventures without running water in Madrid – Spain is different

 Last year I spent a whole month without a steady supply of running water.

-We had a leaky pipe in the restaurant on the bottom floor, and those of us who lived in the building and were only able to use the water a few hours a day.
+We had a leaky pipe in the restaurant on the bottom floor of the building, and those of us who lived above were only able to use the water a few hours a day.

 Two hours in the morning and two hours in the evening.